TotomInc/vue3-select-component/docs/slots.md

 **Type**: `slotProps: {}`

-Customize the rendered HTML when there are no options matching the search, inside the menu.
+Customize the rendered template when there are no options matching the search, inside the menu.

 ```vue
 <template>